You are currently viewing Blessings and Privilege

 Had an adult in your life who was deeply interested in who and how you were, intentionally seeking to know you and– who believed and communicated to you: “You have what it takes”

-Had a loving to comfort you in times of distress
+Had an affirming adult to comfort you in times of distress

 Could count on wholesome guidance and direction from someone in charge of caring for you